sherryazhang/arrival/README.md

 ```

 ### the visualization
-Using the output from the SQL script, I illustrate in Python the standard deviation distribution:
+Using the output from the script above, I illustrate in Python the standard deviation distribution:

 ```
 import pandas as pd